Leukemia--Chronic Lymphocytic

 For most cancers, staging is the process of finding out how far the cancer has spread.
-Stages are often useful because they can help guide treatment and determine a person's prognosis (outlook).
-Most types of cancer are staged based on the size of the tumor and how far in the body the cancer has spread.
+Stages are often useful because they can help guide treatment and determine a person's outlook.
+Most types of cancer are staged based on the size of the tumor and how far the cancer has spread.

-Chronic lymphocytic leukemia (CLL), on the other hand, does not usually form tumor masses.
-It generally involves all of the bone marrow in the body and, in many cases, has spread to other organs such as the spleen, liver, and lymph nodes when it is found.
-Therefore the outlook for the patient with CLL depends on other information, such as the lab test results and the results of imaging tests.
+Chronic lymphocytic leukemia (CLL), on the other hand, does not usually form tumors.
+It's generally in the bone marrow and blood.
+And, in many cases, it has spread to other organs such as the spleen, liver, and lymph nodes by the time it's found.
+The outlook for a person with CLL depends on other information, such as the results of lab test and imaging tests.

-A staging system is a standardized way for the cancer care team to summarize information about how far a cancer has spread.
+A staging system is a standard way for the cancer care team to describe cancer.
 There are 2 different systems for staging CLL:

 • Rai system: This is used more often in the United States.